Lois Dodd: Biography

 Lois Dodd was born in 1927, in Montclair, New Jersey.
-She received education at the Cooper Union in New York City from 1945 to 1948.
+She received education at the Cooper Union in New York City from 1945 to 1948, before continuing her training in Rome from 1949-1950.

-She was the only woman founder of the Tanager Gallery, which was integral to the Tenth Street-avant-garde scene of the 1950s where artists began running their own coop galleries.
+She is one of the founders and an active member of the Tanager Gallery, which was integral to the Tenth Street-avant-garde scene of the 1950s where artists began running their own coop galleries.
+Of the original founders, she was the only woman.
 She exhibited at Tanager Gallery from 1952 to 1962.
 From 1969 to 1976, she exhibited at the Green Mountain Gallery.
 From 1971 to 1992, Dodd taught at Brooklyn College and at the Skowhegan School of Painting and Sculpture, where she served on the Board beginning in 1980 and is now Governor Emerita.

 In 1992, she retired from teaching at Brooklyn College.
 Since 1954, her work has been the subject of over fifty one-person exhibitions.
 Dodd is an elected member of the American Academy and Institute of Arts and Letters and of the National Academy of Design.
 She currently lives in New York and works in Maine.
 In a 2011 interview, Dodd said of the original Tanager gallery: "In 1952...I was married to Bill King and we had an apartment on 29th Street.
 Ely was born in ’52 at just about the same time we opened the gallery.
 Angelo Ippolito, Charles Cajori, Fred Mitchell, King, and myself were the original group.
 Bill King and I were in Italy on his Fulbright where we met Angelo and Fred there on the G.I.
 Bill.
 Cajori had been at Skowhegan with Bill.
 We had reunited in New York after our return from Italy...It was on 4th Street in this tiny space that had been a barbershop.
 The elevated subway was still running up and down the Bowery.
 There was a bar across the street and a lot of Bowery guys were around the corner, completely different than it is now."

 As part of the wave of New York modernists to explore the coast of Maine just after the end of the second World War, Dodd helped to change the face of painting in the state.
 Along with Fairfield Porter, Rackstraw Downes, Alex Katz, Charles DuBack, and Neil Welliver, Dodd began spending her summers in the Mid-Coast region surrounding Penobscot Bay.
 Attracted by inexpensive old farmhouses, verdant fields, and the bright sunshine, they sought both companionship and an escape from the demands of city life.
 The break from the city and its urbane art circles allowed them the freedom to explore new modes of painting, both landscapes and figures, that were anathema in the era of Abstract Expressionism.